-PLANNING DEPARTMENT 701 OCEAN STREET, 41H FLOOR, SANTA CRUZ, CA 95060 (831) 454-2580 FAX: (831) 454-2131 TDD: (831) 454-2123 TOM BURNS, PLANNING DIRECTOR
+PLANNING DEPARTMENT 701 Ocean Street, 4th Floor, Santa Cruz, Ca 95060 (831) 454-2580 Fax: (831) 454-2131 Tdd: (831) 454-2123 TOM BURNS, PLANNING DIRECTOR

-October 1G, 2006
+October 10, 2006

-Hamilton Swift - Attn: Diedre Hamilton 1509 Seabright Ave, #A1 Santa Cruz, CA, 95062
+Hamilton Swift - Attn: Diedre Hamilton 1509 Seabright Ave, #A1 Santa Cruz.
+CA, 95062

-Subject: Review of Geotechnical Investigation by Haro, Kasunich & Associates Dated May 24, 2006; Project #: SC9054 APN 040-081-06, -07, -09, Application #: 05-0407
+Subject: Review of Geotechnical investigation by Haro, Kasunich & Associates Dated May 24, 2006; Project #: SC9054 APN 040-081-06, -07. -09, Application #: 05-0407

-Dear Applicant:
+Cear Applicant:

-The purpose of this letier is I o inform you that the Planning Department has accepted the subject report and the following items shall De required:
+The purpose of Ihis letter is to inform you lhat the Planning Department has accepted the subject report and the following items shall be required:

-- 1 All construction shall comply with the recommendalicns of the report - 2.
-Final plans shall reference the report and include a statement that the project shall conform to the report's recommendations. - Prior to building permit issuance a plan review letter shall be submitted to Environmental Planning.
+- 1. All construction shall comply with the recommendations of the report - 2.
+Final plans shall reference the report and include a statement that the project shall conform to the report's recommendations. - Prior to building permit issuance a pian review letter shall be submitted to Environmental Planning.
 The author of the report shall write the plan review letter.
-The letter shall state lhal the project plans conform to the report's recommendations.
+The letter shall slate that the project plans conform to the report's recommendations.

-After building permit issuance the soils engineer must remain involved with the project during construction.
-Please review the Notice Io Permits Holders (attached).
+After building permit issuance lhe soils engineer must remain involved with the project during construction.
+Please review the Notice to Permits Holders (attached).